Evolved neuromorphic radar-based altitude controller for an autonomous open-source blimp: Methodology

 \subsection{Model-based Simulation Environment}

 The altitude controllers evolve in a simulated environment since it would be infeasible to perform all the required evaluations in the real world.
-For that, we develop a dynamical model of the blimp.
-Essentially, the idea is to obtain a mapping between the motor commands provided by the controller and the evolution of the blimp's altitude over time.
+For that, we develop a dynamical model of the blimp to obtain a mapping between the motor commands and the evolution of the blimp's altitude over time.
+To simplify the training and avoid adding further complexity, we consider a linear model.
 We assume that the acceleration at the $k$-th time step $\ddot{h}_k$, is proportional to the voltage applied to the motors, $u$, i.e.

 where $a_i$ is the proportionality constant for the motor command at time instant $k-i$.
-However, since the acceleration cannot be directly measured with the radar sensor, we can instead express this relation in terms of the measured altitude, $h$ by taking Euler's discretization of the derivative
+However, since the acceleration cannot be directly measured with the radar sensor, we can instead express this relation in terms of the measured altitude, $h$ by taking Euler's discretization of the derivative.
+Applying the Z-transform, we obtain the following transfer function, which maps the commands $u_k$ to the altitude $h_k$: